 Trailblazers may consider a modified and less rigorous approach to the guidelines listed below.
+Odyssey Campers should use the Odyssey training plan sent separetly.

 It is important that campers arrive with a base level of fitness that will allow them to participate in physical activity for up to several hours at a time.
 Please take note of the following Four Trails Fitness and Training Program below.
 Not only are these guidelines important for your personal safety and enjoyment, but it is also necessary for the safety and enjoyment of others who will be a part of your mobile community.